dustinpfister/blog_posts/_posts/threejs-fog.md

 ## 6 - Conclusion

-That is it for now when it comes to just fog along in three.js, which is a nice feature to have at the ready when toying around with things.
+That is it for now when it comes to just fog alone in three.js, which is a nice feature to have at the ready when toying around with things.
 Also I am sure that it is a feature that I will want to use in certain actually full projects in the future for certain scenes.
+There are a number of other similar features about three.js that might also be worth looking into when it comes to backgrounds and fog, for example there is having a [cube texture](/2018/04/22/threejs-cube-texture/) for the background rather than just a solid color background.